-The below information provides the total remuneration paid by the AIFM during the year to 30 September 2017.
+The below information provides the total remuneration paid by the AIFM (and any delegates) during the 15 month period ended, December 31, 2018.
 This has been presented in line with the information available to the Company.

-There is no allocation made by the AIFM to each AIF and as such the disclosure reflects the remuneration paid to individuals who are partly or fully involved in the AIF.
+There is no allocation made by the AIFM to each AIF and as such the disclosure reflects the remuneration paid to individuals who are partly or fully involved in the AIF, as well as staff of any delegate to which the firm has delegated portfolio management and/or risk management responsibilities in relation to the AIF.